 Later in 1999, I began exploring grids again with the Action Tracker camera.
 This camera records two images in a moment from a slightly different moment in time.
 So I combined two slightly different moments in time ( four images ) in a row and then three more rows of related action.
 The final image had 16 images of a related action.

 In this new project I am working with a cell phone camera.
 In a studio session, I am able to shoot 50 to 100 related images of objects or objects and its shadows with a nude model.
 It is the spontaneity of working with the cell phone camera that enables a relatedness of any of the images to each other.

 I also have to give credit to Lenoir, the model that I am working with, as she is an equal collaborator in the photographing.
 I suggest an idea and she takes off, and I follow with my camera.”

-Dan McCormack studied Photography at the Institute of Design in Chicago Next, he earned an MFA in Photography at the School of the Art Institute of Chicago.
-He began photographing the nude with Wendy, his wife while in graduate school.
-Then for over fifty years, he explored various techniques and processes while photographing the nude as a central theme.
+Dan McCormack studied Photography at the Institute of Design in Chicago.
+Next, he earned an MFA in Photography at the School of the Art Institute of Chicago.
+He began photographing the nude with Wendy, his wife, while in graduate school.
+Then for over fifty years, Dan explored various techniques and processes while photographing the nude as a central theme.

-In 1982, Dan McCormack won an NYSCA-CAPS Photography Fellowship with a series of infrared nude images made of Wendy.
+In 1982, Dan McCormack won a NYSCA-CAPS Photography Fellowship with a series of infrared nude images made of Wendy.
 With that series, he produced a monograph, "BODY LIGHT-Passages in a Relationship" in 1989.
 In 1998 Dan began to work with pinhole camera photography.
 In 2009, he won the Ultimate Eye Foundation's grant for Figurative Photography and had his work featured in an exhibition at the Peninsula Museum of Art in Belmont, CA.